Tyrebagger stone circle: Description

 Tyrebagger stone circle stands on a hill above the Standingstones farm at Dyce near to Aberdeen.
-It is one of the few examples of a complete recumbent stone circle and is 18.5 metres in diameter.
+It is one of the few examples of a complete recumbent stone circle and measures about 18.5 metres in diameter.
 It is composed of eleven stones: the 24 ton recumbent stone is grey granite and the orthostats are red granite.
 Aubrey Burl believed the stones came from a nearby quarry.
 The site became a scheduled monument in 1925.

 History

 In the past, the stone circle was converted for use as a cattle pound by digging out the interior and filling in the areas between the orthostats with loose stones.

 In 1896 there were twelve stones and two nearby two cairns, and one of the cairns was demolished in that year.

 Frederick Coles stated in a paper published in 1900 that the circle, which he called the standing stones of Dyce, had twelve stones.
 When the Ordnance Survey visited the circle 1865-6, the surveyors recorded ten stones.
 Another visit from a surveyor in 1961 reported one stone had cracked into two pieces.
 This was re-erected in 1999.
 The Aberdeen Western Peripheral Route was constructed nearby in the 2010s.